I want to start my own business. What do I need to consider?

 Your other option is to set up a limited company – it is always best to get professional advice on the available choices due to various tax implications.
 Registering as a limited company means that you remove your liability for any debts, which is not the case for a sole trader.

-Setting up a limited company requires you to register with Companies House, have a memorandum and articles of association and provide a registered office address along with names of company directors and a secretary.
+Setting up a limited company requires you to register with Companies House, have a memorandum and articles of association and provide a registered office address along with the names of company directors and a secretary.

-If you require advice or help on setting up a business, please do get in touch.
-You can call Christopher Taylor on 01264 325815 or email him: email@example.com, for more information
+If you require advice or help setting up a business, please do get in touch.
+You can call Christopher Taylor on 01264 325815 or email him: firstname.lastname@example.org, for more information

 Return to News